 - Enjoy collections of art and objects displayed in the settings they were designed to adorn.

-- Visit Fota’s sensitively refurbished nursery where children’s toys and original furniture recreate scenes from a privileged Victorian childhood.
+- Visit Fota’s sensitively refurbished nursery, where children’s toys and original furniture recreate scenes from a privileged Victorian childhood.

 Did You Know?